 Our researchers

-Sonia Livingstone (LSE), Edmund Sonuga-Barke (KCL), Mariya Stoilova (LSE ) Jake Bourgaize (Kings College London), Kasia Kostyrka-Allchorne (QMUL), Aja Murray (University of Edinburgh)
+Sonia Livingstone (LSE), Edmund Sonuga-Barke (KCL), Mariya Stoilova (LSE ), Peiyao Tang (KCL), Jake Bourgaize (KCL), Kasia Kostyrka-Allchorne (QMUL), Aja Murray (University of Edinburgh)

 Dynamic Interplay of Online Risk and Resilience in Adolescence (DIORA)